attilagk/monoallelic-brain-research/notebook/2016-07-19-genome-wide-S/2016-07-19-genome-wide-S.md

 This figure is intended to:

-* present a few representative genes characterized by the parental "imbalance score" $S$ statistic (two upper graphs)
+* present a few representative genes characterized by the "read count ratio" statistic $S$ (two upper graphs)
   * e.g. PEG10 and ZNF331 represent monoallelic expression and AFAP1 biallelic expression
   1. density est.: kernel density estimates, whose interpretation is identical to that of histograms
   1. ECDF: empirical cumulative distribution function, sometimes called cumulative fraction